Pfizer · Generative AI · Enterprise SaaS

 “I'm not using AI to write copy.
 I'm using it to never start from a blank page again.”

-— Howdy, on the Idea Accelerator framing
+— On the Idea Accelerator framing

 09 — What I'd Do Differently